 These are the 10 most sustainable universities in the UK:

 - Manchester Metropolitan University – 79.9%

-If you're wondering how the University of Gloucestershire managed to come out top in these rankings, it probably had something to do with scoring 100% for sustainable food, 100% for carbon reduction, 100% for environmental auditing and management systems, and (you guessed it!)
-100% for carbon management.
+If you're wondering how Cardiff Metropolitan University managed to come out top in these rankings, it probably had something to do with scoring 100% for environmental auditing and management systems, 100% for staff and HR, 100% for sustainable foods, 100% for education for sustainable development and (you guessed it!)
+100% for carbon reduction.
 Wow.

-How did the University of Gloucestershire respond to being number one for sustainability?
+How did Cardiff Metropolitan University respond to being number one for sustainability?

-While places like the University of Gloucestershire are leading the way in terms of sustainability, others, in comparison, are doing much (much!) less.
+While places like Cardiff Metropolitan University are leading the way in terms of sustainability, others, in comparison, are doing much (much!) less.
 Let's hope your uni doesn't appear on the list below.

 10 least sustainable universities

-Scoring 0% across eight categories, including sustainable food, workers' rights, sustainability staff and ethical investment, Rose Bruford College of Theatre and Performance is placed 154th out of 154 universities.
+Scoring 0% across 12 categories, including sustainable food, sustainability staff and ethical investment, Stranmillis University College is placed 153rd out of 153 universities.

 But, it's important to note that, if People & Planet can't find information for some categories (i.e. if the university hasn't made some info public), they will give them a score of zero.
-So, we hope, Rose Bruford College of Theatre and Performance may be a bit more sustainable than the results suggest.
+So, we hope, Stranmillis University College may be a bit more sustainable than the results suggest.

 If you've not seen your university yet, check out the full university league table for sustainability below.